Satyajit1512/Satyajit1512.github.io/index.md

-Plannig to blog about whatever I am upto
+Plannig to blog about whatever I am upto.
 Mostly math and programming related content.